 Second, mitigate your property -- Take steps now to remove fuels that may carry fire to your property or allow embers and firebrands to start fires on your property.
 The most immediate and easiest steps you can take (which can have a significant impact on your house’s defensibility) are to clean leaves and pine needles out of your gutters, sweep leaves and needles off your deck, and rake leaves and needles back from your house, leaving a five-foot fuel-free zone around the house.
 Another easy step is to limb up all trees within thirty feet of your house -- remove limbs up to a height of 6-10 feet (or if a tree is shorter than that, 2/3 the height of the tree).
 Additional mitigation advice and resources are available here.

-9. Why didn't you set the sirens off when mandatory evacuation was ordered on Sept.
-7th?
+9. Why didn't you set the sirens off when mandatory evacuation were ordered?

 After reviewing the situation and the sheriff’s advice about community risk, we determined that community members were not in the kind of imminent danger that the sirens are intended for.
 We’ve always told the community that the sirens mean to drop everything and get out immediately because to delay would mean risking life and limb.
 Because of the sheriff department’s determination to ensure that evacuations are triggered early enough to ensure that people can get out safely, we were not in a situation where an imminent life-threat existed, and we did not want to risk creating such a threat by causing any panic in the community by use of the sirens.
 We are currently reserving the siren use for if/when the fire is directly on our border and creating an imminent threat to the safety of anyone still in the community.

 10. Why did some of the evacuation notification steps you teach in your Evacuation Workshop not happen?